About Western Digital Corporation

 Operational Excellence: It is focused on delivering the best value for its customers in the data center, client, and consumer markets through a relentless focus on appropriately scaling its operations across both HDD and flash technologies to efficiently support business growth, achieving best in class cost, quality and cycle-time, maintaining industry leading manufacturing capabilities and having a competitive advantage in supply-chain management.

 Western Digital has long used acquisitions to add new product lines and extend its geographic reach.

-In 2019 Western Digital acquired Kazan Networks, a provider of technology for data centers, to expand its data infrastructure offerings.
+In late 2019 Western Digital acquired Kazan Networks, a provider of technology for data centers, to expand its data infrastructure offerings.
 Kazan's technologies widened Western Digital's products for disaggregated data infrastructure and helped speed its use of non-volatile memory express (NVMe) platforms.
 The purchase price of this acquisition was $22 million in cash, with net assets acquired primarily consisting of IPR&D of $8 million and $14 million allocated to Goodwill.

 San Jose, CA 95119-1003

 Phone: 1 (408) 717-6000

 Employer Type: Publicly Owned

 President and CEO: Stephen D. Milligan